vinay-nadig-0042/github-issues-counter/README.md

     ```
     Total Issues Count - Last Week Issues Count
     ```
-7. If the call does not succeed, a error message is sent back.
+7. If the AJAX call does not succeed, a error message is sent back.
 8. The client receives the metrics & updates the web page with the metrics.